dapr/quickstarts/8.observability/README.md

 This sample builds on the [distributed calculator](../3.distributed-calculator/README.md) sample and requires Dapr to be installed on a Kubernetes cluster along with state store.
 It is suggested to go through the distributed calculator sample before this one, which sets you up ready for this sample.
 If you have not done this then:

-1. Clone this repo using `git clone https://github.com/dapr/samples.git` and go to the directory named */8.obervability*
+1. Clone this repo using `git clone -b <dapr_version_tag> https://github.com/dapr/samples.git` and go to the directory named */8.obervability*

 2. [Install Dapr on Kubernetes](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#installing-dapr-on-a-kubernetes-cluster).
 3. [Configure Redis](https://github.com/dapr/docs/tree/master/howto/configure-redis) as a state store for Dapr.